htcfreek/AutoIT-Scripts/README.md

 ### Scripts:
 ```
 /src/GetDiskInfoFromWmi         : Function to read the disk information form WMI.
+/src/GetInstalledPrinterFromWmi : Function to get a list of installed printers for the current user as array or string.
 /src/WaitForAppWindow           : Function to wait for a new window opened by a specified process.
 ```

 ## Download